ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-scan-only-a-selected-region.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Scan Only A Selected Region
+title: How To Scan Only A Selected Region
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Scan Only A Selected Region
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Scan Only A Selected Region
+description: How To Scan Only A Selected Region
 ---

-# Develop
+# Development

 ## How to scan only a selected region?